Stephen O'Rahilly: Research

-O'Rahilly undertook research into Type 2 diabetes and insulin resistance at the University of Oxford and Harvard Medical School, before joining the University of Cambridge where he is a Professor of Clinical Biochemistry and Medicine, Director of the Wellcome-MRC Institute of Metabolic Science-Metabolic Research Laboratories, Director of the MRC Metabolic Diseases Unit and co-director of the Wellcome-MRC Institute of Metabolic Science.
-He is also the scientific Director of the National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre, Associate Faculty at the Wellcome Trust Sanger Institute and honorary consultant physician at Addenbrooke's Hospital, Cambridge.
+O'Rahilly undertook research into Type 2 diabetes and insulin resistance at the University of Oxford and Harvard Medical School, before joining the University of Cambridge where he is a professor of Clinical Biochemistry and Medicine, Director of the MRC Metabolic Diseases Unit, co-director of the Institute of Metabolic Science and the scientific Director of the National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre.
+O'Rahilly is also an Associate Faculty at the Wellcome Trust Sanger Institute and honorary consultant physician at Addenbrooke's Hospital, Cambridge.
 He is a professorial fellow of Pembroke College, Cambridge.

 Notable Cambridge scientists with whom O'Rahilly has shared paper authorship include Krishna Chatterjee, David Dunger, Sadaf Farooqi, Nita Forouhi, Antonio Vidal-Puig, Nick Wareham, and Giles Yeo.

 Awards and honours

 O'Rahilly was elected to the Academy of Medical Sciences in 1999, the Royal Society in 2003.
 His nomination reads:

 He was awarded the Heinrich Wieland Prize in 2002, the InBev-Baillet Latour Health Prize in 2010 and the Debrecen Award for Molecular Medicine in 2014.
+He was elected to the US National Academy of Sciences as an Overseas Member in 2011 and to the Academia Europaea in 2022.
 He delivered the 2016 Harveian Oration at the Royal College of Physicians of London.

 O'Rahilly was knighted in the 2013 Birthday Honours for services to medical research.